mantidproject/mantid/docs/source/release/v4.1.0/indirect_geometry.rst

 #########
 - Fixed a bug in the :ref:`Integration <algm-Integration>` algorithm causing the Moments tab to crash.
 - Fixed an unexpected error when opening the Data Reduction interface with an unrelated facility selected.
+- Fixed a crash on the Symmetrise, Sqw and Moments tab caused by attempting to load raw data.

 Indirect Settings Interface